-THE VIA FRANCIGENA, PART OF THE UNESCO ITALIAN TENTATIVE LIST
+THE VIA FRANCIGENA ON THE UNESCO NATIONAL TENTATIVE LIST

 The Board of Directors of the Italian National Commission for UNESCO has expressed a positive opinion on the inclusion of the candidacy of the "Via Francigena in Italy" in the National Tentative List.
 Confirmation arrived on Tuesday 24th January at the meeting of the Board of Directors.